 Drink water first thing when you wake up.
 If you wait until too late in the day to get your daily water intake, you’ll be up at night to use the restroom.

 Carry around a big water jug.
 If you find it hard to keep drinking it throughout the day, put lines on it with times to remind yourself to drink.

 Make it fun!
 If you don’t like to drink plain water, you can add fruit slices or even a flavored hydration packet (make sure it’s healthy!)

 Athletes do NOT diet and exercise – they eat and train

 Get accountability by teaming up with a supportive trainer or community

-Don’t get lean for the summer, get healthy for yourself.
+Don’t get lean just for the summer, get and stay healthy for yourself.
 Remember that getting in fighting shape takes consistency and discipline.
-Sticking to a routine is the hardest part, but having support and accountability can help you reach your goals.
-If you’re ready to start transforming your life by learning to box at home, check out some beginner workouts with me, Shanie, and find the support you need with FightCamp.
+Sticking to a routine is the hardest part, but having support and accountability can help you reach your fitness goals.
+If you’re ready to start transforming your life by learning to box at home, check out some beginner workouts with me on the FightCamp App and find the support you need with FightCamp.

 3-Month Summer Body Workout Plan For Women: Month 1